dream-num/univer.ai/src/content/blog/this-is-univer/en-us.md

 // ...
 ```

-It's easy to understand that the data we render cannot directly use the underlying model data.
-Often, it needs to undergo certain calculations to generate a "model layer" suitable for direct view rendering.
-For instance, during view rendering, we need to calculate the total height of rows and columns.
-By considering the content of each row, we calculate the minimum row height required to accommodate the row's content.
-Through a series of calculations, we ultimately determine the layout of the sheet page for the final rendering.
-All these calculations are encapsulated in the SheetSkeleton class in the view layer.
+It is essential to understand that the data we render cannot directly use underlying model data; it often requires some calculations to generate a "model layer" suitable for direct view rendering.
+For example, during rendering, we need to calculate the total height of rows and columns.
+By analyzing the content of each row, we can determine the minimum row height required to accommodate the data.
+Through a series of calculations, the layout of the sheet page is ultimately determined for final rendering.
+These calculations are primarily housed in the view layer's SheetSkeleton class.

 #### Responsibilities of Controllers

 <img src="https://github.com/Jocs/jocs.github.io/assets/9712830/b8651083-0af7-47dd-874a-5970e02a43de" width="400" style="margin: 0 auto; display: block;" >

-In traditional MVC architecture, the responsibilities of the view and model layers are often clear, while the controller bears the main business logic responsibilities, managing the view layer and model layer tasks.
-Controllers can become bulky, handling various tasks.
-How does Univer avoid bloated controllers?
-In Univer, the controller (in the MVC sense) is further broken down into **Controllers** (in the narrow sense in Univer), **Commands**, and **Services**.
-Almost all the application's business logic is encapsulated in controllers, each with distinct roles, ensuring the normal operation of the Univer application.
+In traditional MVC architecture, the roles of the view and model layers are usually more distinct, with the controller assuming the primary business logic responsibilities and managing tasks related to the view and model layers.
+Controllers often tend to become cumbersome, so how does Univer prevent bloated controllers?
+In Univer, the controller (in the MVC sense) is further broken down into **Controllers** (narrow sense controllers in Univer), **Commands**, and **Services**.
+Additionally, almost all of Univer's business logic is encapsulated within the controllers, each fulfilling specific roles to ensure the smooth operation of the Univer application.

 **Responsibilities of Controllers**

-- Initialize some rendering logic and event listeners, such as in the SheetRenderController class, executed during the Rendered lifecycle of the application.
-It initializes the page data refresh (_initialRenderRefresh), listens to Command executions involving Mutations to modify the model layer, and triggers page rendering logic.
+- Initializing rendering logic and event listeners, such as in the SheetRenderController class, executed during the application's Rendered lifecycle.
+It initializes page data refresh (_initialRenderRefresh), listens for Command executions, involves Mutations to modify the model layer, and triggers page rendering logic.
-- Interact with the view layer, retrieve some data information from the view layer.
-For example, in the AutoHeightController class, it calculates sheet auto row height based on Commands' requirements through the view layer.
+- Interacting with the view layer to obtain certain data information.
+For instance, in the AutoHeightController class, automatic row height for the sheet is computed based on Commands' requirements.
-- Bind UI events, such as in the HeaderResizeController class, executed during the Rendered lifecycle of the application.
-During initialization, it binds hover events for spreadsheetRowHeader, spreadsheetColumnHeader to show and hide resize headers (used to adjust row and column heights and widths).
-It also binds pointer down/move/up events to the resize header, enabling it to respond to drag movements, handle relevant user operations, and ultimately reflect changes to the model layer and view layer.
+- Binding UI events, as seen in the HeaderResizeController class, executed during the application's Rendered lifecycle.
+During initialization, it binds hover events for spreadsheetRowHeader and spreadsheetColumnHeader to show and hide resize headers (for adjusting row and column heights).
+It also binds pointer down/move/up events to the resize header, allowing it to respond to drag movements, handle user interactions, and ultimately reflect changes in the model layer and updates in the view layer.

 **Responsibilities of Commands**

-Commands can be understood as single user interaction operations, such as merging cells, clearing selections, inserting rows/columns, setting cell styles, etc., and modifying the model layer, triggering view layer rendering. `Commands` have three types: `COMMAND`, `MUTATION`, `OPERATION`.
+Commands can be viewed as individual user interaction operations, such as merging cells, clearing selections, inserting rows/columns, setting cell styles, etc., which modify the model layer and trigger view layer rendering. `Commands` come in three types: `COMMAND`, `MUTATION`, `OPERATION`.

-- **COMMAND** represents a single user interaction operation triggered by user behavior.
-It can spawn another COMMAND, for example, when a user clicks on the text wrap menu item in the menu, it triggers `SetTextWrapCommand`, which can spawn `SetStyleCommand` to handle all style changes uniformly.
-A `COMMAND` can spawn another `COMMAND`, but it cannot fork, as we need to handle undo/redo operations in `COMMAND` (undo/redo might be moved to the data layer later).
-However, a `COMMAND` can spawn multiple `MUTATION` and `OPERATION`.
+- **COMMAND** represents a user's single interaction operation triggered by user actions.
+It can spawn another COMMAND, such as clicking the text wrap menu item in the menu triggering the SetTextWrapCommand, which then spawns the SetStyleCommand to handle all style changes.
+A COMMAND can spawn another COMMAND but cannot fork, as we need to handle undo/redo operations within COMMAND (undo/redo might be moved to the data layer later).
+However, a COMMAND can spawn multiple MUTATIONS and OPERATIONS.
-- **MUTATION** is an atomic operation on model layer data, such as `SetRangeValuesMutation` to modify cell styles and values within a selection range, or SetWorksheetRowHeightMutation to change the height of rows within a selection range.
-Executing a `MUTATION` not only modifies model data but also triggers view re-rendering.
-Data modifications in MUTATION need to be coordinated and conflicts resolved.
+- **MUTATION** can be understood as atomic operations on model layer data, like SetRangeValuesMutation modifying cell styles and values within the selected range, or SetWorksheetRowHeightMutation altering row heights within the selected range.
+Executing a MUTATION not only modifies model data but also triggers view re-rendering.
+Data modifications in MUTATION need to be coordinated and conflict resolved.
-- **OPERATION** is a change in application state, representing a temporary state of the application, such as page scroll position, user cursor position, current selection, etc. It does not involve coordination or conflict resolution, mainly used for future functionalities like live share (similar to Feishu's magic share).
+- **OPERATION** pertains to changes in application state, representing a temporary state of the application, such as page scroll position, user cursor position, current selection, etc., without involving coordination or conflict resolution, primarily used for future functionalities like live share (similar to Feishu's magic share).

 **Responsibilities of Services**

-Services provide various services for the entire Univer application, serving as the bearer of Separation of Concerns in the Univer project architecture.
+Services provide various services to the entire Univer application, embodying the concept of Separation of Concerns in the Univer project architecture.

-- Manage the application lifecycle, such as the LifecycleService class, which stores the application's lifecycle state values and provides the subscribeWithPrevious method for other modules to subscribe to changes in the application's lifecycle state values and perform responsive tasks, such as initialization of dependencies.
+- Managing application lifecycle, as seen in the LifecycleService class, which stores the status values of the application lifecycle and provides the subscribeWithPrevious method for other modules to subscribe to changes in application lifecycle status values and execute responsive tasks like dependency initialization.
-- Handle application history operations and store historical operations, allowing users to undo/redo previous actions.
-In the LocalUndoRedoService class, the `pushUndoRedo` method pushes undo/redo information onto the stack, and the `updateStatus` method triggers undo/redo operations.
+- Handling application history operations and storing historical operations, enabling users to undo/redo previous actions.
+In the LocalUndoRedoService class, undo/redo information is pushed onto a stack through the pushUndoRedo method, and the updateStatus method triggers undo/redo operations.
-- Manage network IO and websocket connections.
+- Managing network IO and WebSocket connections.

-In summary, Controllers, Commands, and Services are collectively referred to as controllers in the MVC pattern, handling a significant amount of business logic in Univer.
-The main responsibilities are listed above (more detailed analysis of how controllers work will be provided in Sections Three and Four).
+In summary, Controllers, Commands, and Services collectively referred to as controllers in MVC, carry out a significant amount of business logic in Univer.
+The main responsibilities include (further detailed analysis on how controllers operate will be provided in subsequent sections):

+1. Managing the entire application's lifecycle
+2. Binding and responding to UI events, such as double-clicks, cursor movements, etc.
+3. Controlling view rendering and triggering rendering logic
+4. Communicating with the view layer to retrieve computed page layout information
+5. Modifying the model layer through Command/Mutation to trigger interface rendering
+6. Handling undo/redo-related tasks
+7. Managing collaboration and network IO

-#### View Layer
+#### View Layer (View)

-In Univer, there are two rendering approaches: Canvas rendering engine and React rendering through the DOM.
-The Canvas rendering engine primarily renders the main part of the sheet: row headers, column headers, sheet cells, selections, cell editors, etc. React is mainly used to render the top menu bar, context menu bar, pop-ups, etc.
+In Univer, there are two rendering methods: canvas rendering engine and React rendering through the DOM.
+The canvas rendering engine primarily renders the main components of the sheet: row headers, column headers, sheet cells, selections, cell editors, etc. React is mainly used to render the top menu bar, context menu bar, pop-ups, etc.

-The main body of the sheet is rendered using the Canvas rendering engine, ensuring optimal performance and smooth animation effects for table rendering under large data sets.
-Menus, on the other hand, require event responsiveness, where DOM has advantages over Canvas.
+Canvas rendering is utilized for rendering the main body of the sheet, ensuring an optimal performance experience for table rendering with large datasets and smooth animation effects.
+On the other hand, menus require responsiveness to user events, where DOM often holds an advantage over Canvas.

-Components and services required for Canvas rendering are located in the `base-render` folder, handling sheet rendering components like Spreadsheet, SpreadsheetRowHeader, SpreadsheetColumnHeader, etc. Event response mechanisms are defined on Canvas components to ensure independent event handling for each component, although event handling is not performed in the view layer.
-These events need to be handled in Controllers.
+Components and services required for Canvas rendering are located in the `base-render` folder, encompassing sheet rendering-related components such as Spreadsheet, SpreadsheetRowHeader, SpreadsheetColumnHeader, etc. Additionally, a set of event response mechanisms is defined on Canvas components to ensure that each component can independently respond to events but does not handle these events in the view layer.
+These events need to be managed in the Controllers.

-The `base-ui/Components` folder is responsible for rendering basic menu components and publishing user events.
-The base-ui module is also responsible for rendering the entire Univer sheet page framework and handling user interaction operations, such as keyboard shortcuts, copy-paste, etc.
+The `Base-ui/Components` folder code is responsible for rendering basic menu components and publishing user events.
+The base-ui module is also responsible for rendering the entire application framework.
+For instance, in the DesktopUIController class, bootstrapWorkbench initiates the rendering of the entire application framework and mounts the Canvas element.

 ## Chapter Two: Univer Sheet Data Structure

-To understand a project, let's start with its data structure.
+Understanding a project often begins with delving into its data structures.

-The data types related to sheets are defined in the [Interfaces](https://github.com/dream-num/univer/tree/dev/packages/core/src/Types/Interfaces) folder, with the following relationships:
+The definitions of data types related to the Univer sheet are housed in the [Interfaces](https://github.com/dream-num/univer/tree/dev/packages/core/src/Types/Interfaces) directory.
+The hierarchical relationships are illustrated below:

 <img src="https://github.com/Jocs/jocs.github.io/assets/9712830/51109cec-c76f-46c1-be53-d26add7fbdd6" width="500" style="margin: 0 auto; display: block;" >

-The overall data type definition of Univer sheet is as shown in the above diagram.
-A workbook contains multiple sheets, and the styles referenced by sheets are defined at the top-level workbook to ensure style reuse, reducing memory overhead, which is consistent with Excel.
-In the IWorksheetConfig, the cellData field is defined as a two-dimensional matrix used to persist cell information, as defined in the type information of ICellData. **'p' indicates rich text, an interface type IDocumentData, essentially an Univer document, which is a unique feature of Univer's design - each cell in Univer sheet can be transformed into an Univer document**.
-The 's' field mostly contains a string ID pointing to the styles field in IWorkbookConfig, from which the style information for that cell can be retrieved.
+The overall data type definitions for Univer sheets are depicted in the above diagram.
+A workbook encompasses multiple sheets, with the styles referenced by sheets defined at the top-level workbook.
+This design choice ensures style reusability, reducing memory overhead, aligning with Excel's structure.
+Within the IWorksheetConfig interface, the cellData field is defined as a two-dimensional matrix, persisting cell information, as specified in the ICellData type.
+Notably, the p field denotes rich text, referencing the interface type IDocumentData, essentially representing a Univer document.
+This unique feature underscores Univer's distinctive design aspect, where each cell in a Univer sheet can transform into a Univer document.
+The s field predominantly consists of a string id, pointing to the styles field in IWorkbookConfig, facilitating the retrieval of style information for the respective cell.

-The diagram does not include all the fields defined in each interface.
-For more information, it is recommended to directly refer to the [type definition file](https://github.com/dream-num/univer/blob/9a505ec3ba9de96677b9caaa821e287e71ebe0cf/packages/core/src/Types/Interfaces/IWorkbookData.ts#L12) above, where corresponding comments are also provided.
+While the diagram does not encompass all fields defined within each interface, for a comprehensive understanding, it is recommended to directly explore the aforementioned [type definition file](https://github.com/dream-num/univer/blob/9a505ec3ba9de96677b9caaa821e287e71ebe0cf/packages/core/src/Types/Interfaces/IWorkbookData.ts#L12), which also includes relevant annotations for further clarity.

-## Chapter Three: Application Startup to Rendering Process
+## Chapter Three: Application Initialization to Rendering Process

-How does Univer render pages?
-It's essentially the entire process of starting the Univer application, and also the process from the model layer to the view layer.
-Before understanding page rendering, let's first understand the lifecycle of Univer, which was also mentioned in the Services section above.
+Understanding how Univer renders its pages essentially encompasses the entire process of Univer application startup, also representing the transition from the model layer to the view layer.
+Before delving into page rendering, let's first grasp the lifecycle of Univer, which was briefly mentioned in the Services section.

 ### Application Lifecycle